samirpdx/data-512-final-project/README.md

 ### Data

-The College Scorecard data set, collected and made available by the U.S. Department of Education, contains annual statistics on all accredited institutions in the country offering undergraduate degrees.
+The [College Scorecard data set](https://catalog.data.gov/dataset/college-scorecard), collected and made available by the U.S. Department of Education, contains annual statisticson all accredited institutions in the country offering undergraduate degrees.
 The data used for analysis in this project is from the most  recent 2015-2016 school year.

 The objective of the College Scorecard data set from the U.S. Department of Education is stated to "make it easier for students to search for a college that is a good fit for them... so they can make more informed decisions about which